ctnava/rxtechnotes/healthcare_coverage.md

 - Do **not** collect copays unless specifically instructed by the workers’ comp payer.
   - 📍 Patients typically pay **$0 out of pocket**, but **only for medications authorized by the claims adjuster**.
 - If a medication is **denied or not listed**, refer to the pharmacist or contact the claims adjuster.

+##### 🐻 California-Specific Requirements

+In California, workers’ comp prescriptions are regulated by the **Division of Workers’ Compensation (DWC)** and must comply with the **Medical Treatment Utilization Schedule (MTUS)** and **Drug Formulary**.

+🦅x🐻 **Drug Formulary Rules**:

+- California requires use of the **DWC Drug Formulary**, which classifies drugs as:
+  - **Exempt (Ex)**: No prior authorization needed.
+  - **Non-Exempt (Non-Ex)**: Requires Prior Authorization (PA).
+- The **MTUS** determines which drugs are medically necessary based on evidence-based treatment guidelines.

+🐻 **Mandatory Pharmacy Network Participation**:

+- Employers or claims administrators may require injured workers to use a specific **Medical Provider Network (MPN)** and contracted pharmacy network.
+- **Out-of-network pharmacies may not be reimbursed**, even if the medication is appropriate and covered under MTUS.

+🐻 **Electronic Billing & Documentation**

+Claims must be billed using **California DWC electronic billing formats** (837P or NCPDP for pharmacy).

+Proper documentation includes:

+- Original date of injury
+- DWC claim number
+- National Provider Identifier (NPI)
+- State license number
+- Prescriber’s information

+> 🛡️ Pharmacy technicians must confirm that the prescriber is in the MPN and that the drug matches DWC formulary coverage.
+Always escalate unclear coverage or PA issues to the pharmacist.

+🐻 **Emergency Fill Rule**

+A **7-day supply** of a drug may be dispensed **without prior authorization** if:

+- The drug is **listed as Exempt**, and
+- The provider documents medical necessity,
+- The prescription is for a **new work-related injury**.

+> 📍 Always check for California-specific reject messages or override codes when submitting workers’ comp claims.

 ### 🔁 The Billing Cycle